 -

-Complains of headaches
+Complaining of headaches

 -

-He cannot see the blackboard at school.
+Cannot see the blackboard at school

 -